Digital terrestrial television: Canada

 Canada employs the ATSC standards for DTV broadcasting.
 Over-the-air service is generally available in most population centers.
 Yet coverage remains limited to nonexistent in many rural and northern regions.
-Hundreds of former analog translators operated by the CBC were shutdown after the primary transition in 2011, and many were not replaced with digital equivalents.
+Hundreds of former analog translators operated by the CBC were shut down after the primary transition in 2011, and many were not replaced with digital equivalents.
 A small number of analog stations still remain operational in remote markets, despite federal plans to phase out all NTSC broadcasts by 2022.

 As of late 2025, Canada has not adopted ATSC 3 (NextGen TV).
 Experimental deployments exist, however, including a research lab at Humber Polytechnic in Toronto.
 There is no national rollout or regulatory mandate in place.
 Although over-the-air signals remain available in most populated areas, their viewership has declined in favor of multichannel video programming distributors (MVPDs) and streaming platforms.
 The majority of Canadian households subscribe to those services, and broadcasters are heavily prioritizing smart TV and mobile applications.